 - Decide the five types of posts you want to share to Instagram regularly

 - Create three or four templates of each type of post.

-- Post, schedule, rinse, and repeat
+- Post, schedule, repeat

 Let’s break this down in more detail.